aaronhunter1088/Calculator/README.md

 The first 4 calculator views it will display are: Basic, Programmer, Scientific, and Date.
 The next view, Converter, will itself implement various different units to convert between.

 v4.
-By this version, Basic, and Date are working as expected and Converter is in the works.
+By this version, Basic, and Date are working as expected, and Converter is in the works.
 Programmer and Scientific are created but a lot of the logic is not there.

 v3: Programmer, Scientific, and Date calculators are all types to be implemented in version3.